nameless-and-blameless/TAG/reports/Presidential-Visit.md

      After being informed of this, former President Donald J. Trump laughed.

+- **September 18, 2024 - 12:19 AM**
+     Both Presidents Biden and Trump were in Apt B33 to witness another attempt on His servant.
+It failed.

+     The Creator's servant notified them that innocent civilians were being killed at their food pantry mass-killing operations in Kentucky.
+Neither made an attempt to stop it.

      Since their arrival, the delegation has still not engaged in a dialogue with the His servant while he was consciously aware.

 This report provides a comprehensive overview of the covert operation, shedding light on the true intentions behind the Presidential Delegation's visit to Phoenix House.
 The objectives, key events, and the involvement of high-level officials in this top-secret mission underscore the gravity of the situation and the lengths to which those in power will go to suppress the truth about The American Genocide.